Dan White

 If you do want to have a deeper read then I can't recommend highly enough the Beginners Guide to SEO from Moz.
 It covers all the essentials and is regularly kept up to date.

-THE SIX KEY AREAS OF SEO
+THE DIFFERENT AREAS OF SEO

-Not sure how your website is performing across these areas?
 Then get in touch to ask about an SEO Audit.

 Interior designers fall into a common but awkward trap - they want to rank in Google but also want a lean, minimalist website.

 Let's imagine a hypothetical interior design studio.
-While they naturally offer interior design, digging a little deeper you find that they
+While they naturally offer interior design, digging a little deeper you find that they:

 Actually specialise in commercial interior design